|

 At 6 years old, TIDE Academy is the Sequoia Union High School District’s youngest and smallest school.
 The board’s unanimous decision Feb.
 4 to close the Menlo Park campus in June left TIDE teachers, parents, students and even board President Amy Koo in tears.

 While TIDE hasn’t been around long, it’s won the hearts of many.
-TIDE supporters weren’t shy about expressing their feelings to the board as they shouted comments during an emotionally charged meeting Wednesday night.
+TIDE supporters weren’t shy about expressing their feelings to the board as they shouted comments during an emotionally charged meeting.

 Since district officials first floated the idea of closing TIDE in November, its supporters have poured out their hearts in defense of the 200-student school, saying it nurtures its students, many of whom are socioeconomically disadvantaged or grappling with learning differences, and has offered a refuge from bullying that some faced at bigger, mainstream high school campuses.

-The board opted to move TIDE’s programs to Woodside High School next fall, and then phase them out after three years.
+The board opted to move TIDE’s programs to Woodside High School next fall.

 Citing declining enrollment and a budget deficit, a district board committee had asked Superintendent Crystal Leach to explore closing TIDE to shore up the district’s finances.
-At the Wednesday evening meeting, Leach presented three options, none of which would keep the school open past 2029.
+During the evening meeting, Leach presented three options, none of which would keep the school open past 2029.

 If it does not close TIDE, high schools throughout the district will see teacher layoffs and budget cuts, Leach said.
 She recommended either closing TIDE at the end of this school year or the 2027-28 school year and moving the school’s programs to Woodside or closing TIDE in 2029 and allowing its current ninth, 10th and 11th graders to graduate.